wh1ter0seunm4skedX/ShiftEase/README.md

 ### Database 🗄️

-For data storage, **MongoDB** (or **MySQL**, depending on project needs) will be utilized to manage user information, event data, and other relevant details.
+For data storage, **MongoDB** (or **MySQL**, depending on project needs) will manage user information, event data, and other relevant details.
 The database design will focus on:

 - **Data Integrity** ✔️: Ensuring that all user and shift data is stored accurately and efficiently.
 - **Scalability** 📈: Designing the database structure to accommodate future growth as the application scales.